tudomuonnam/DevSecOps/note/tao-domain-local-trong-mang-lan.md

 Để tạo một địa chỉ trong mạng lan ví dụ `rasberrypi.local` chẳng hạn có thể dùng avahi-daemon.

+## Avahi là gì?

+<em>Avahi is a system which facilitates service discovery on a local network via the mDNS/DNS-SD protocol suite.
+This enables you to plug your laptop or computer into a network and instantly be able to view other people who you can chat with, find printers to print to or find files being shared.
+Compatible technology is found in Apple MacOS X (branded "Bonjour" and sometimes "Zeroconf").

+Avahi is primarily targetted at Linux systems and ships by default in most distributions.
+It is not ported to Windows at this stage, but will run on many other BSD-like systems.
+The primary API is D-Bus and is required for usage of most of Avahi, however services can be published using an XML service definition placed in /etc/avahi/services.</em> [Source](https://www.avahi.org/)

 ## Ưu điểm của việc sử dụng địa chỉ mạng lan
 - Máy được cài đặt địa chỉ local có thể thay đổi địa chỉ ip mà vẫn có thể truy cập được bằng http, ssh, hay ping
 - Tên miền dễ nhớ hơn địa chỉ IP